fntechgit/fnEvent/src/pages/custom-pages/registration.md

 **Registration Options**

-Early Bird: €300 (December 7–February 3)\
+Early Bird: €300 (7 December–3 February)\
-General: €400 (February 4–April 16)\
+General: €400 (4 February–16 April)\
-On-site: €500 (April 17–19)
+On-site: €500 (17–19 April)

 **Cancelation Policy**

 A request to cancel your ticket must be emailed to [](mailto:registration@opencompute.org)[registration@opencompute.org](mailto:registration@opencompute.org)[](mailto:registration@opencompute.org).
-Requests received on or prior to February 21, 2023 will receive a full refund.
-No refunds will be given after February 21, 2023.
+Requests received on or prior to 21 February 2023 will receive a full refund.
+No refunds will be given after 21 February 2023.

 **<br>How to Register:**